OPERA-Cal-Val/.github/profile/README.md

-## OPERA Project Science Team Calibration/Validation Guides and Notebooks
+## OPERA Project Science Team Calibration and Validation Guides and Notebooks

 Our organization contains repos for OPERA products including DSWx, CSLC, and RTC.